 The success of a company is a term that is specifically defined by this methodology, and as a sub-pillar it describes the quality and comprehensiveness of sector growth.
 It identifies those companies that have shown the ability to grow, develop and employ more workers.
 Therefore, the quality of sector growth implies the existence of a large number of successful companies that contribute to the overall growth as much as possible.
 Quality growth does not mean growth based solely on the growth of one or a small number of companies.
 The relatively large number of successful companies opens space to additional sector development, attracting new investors and investing in innovative and developmental activities.
 Every fourth company in Serbian economy has been able to increase their activities, while operating profitably within the core activity and retain or increase the number of employees.
-One of the industries with the largest number of successful.
-On the other hand, the motor vehicle industry, although it had the most intense and productive activity growth, contained relatively the number of successful companies - which clearly indicates that the growth was driven exclusively by the activities of one company that makes it more risky too.
+One of the industries with the largest number of such companies is the processing and preserving of fruit and vegetables, in which as many as 38% of the companies were successful.
+On the other hand, the motor vehicle industry, although it had the most intense and productive activity growth, contained relatively the number of successful companies which clearly indicates that the growth was driven exclusively by the activities of one company that makes it more risky too.